erg-lang/erg/doc/EN/unify_terms.md

 Giving arguments to a subroutine object and getting a result.
 Use Call.
 This is because Application has a usage of "application software".

-## Array, List

-Use Arrays.
-Erg arrays are (generally) contiguous in memory.
-List refers to a so-called linked list, or a list as a Python data type.

 ## lambda functions, lambda expressions, anonymous functions

 Unify with anonymous functions.
 In English, Lambda can be used to shorten the number of characters, but the official name is Anonymous function.